Why you should add Saigon (Ho Chi Minh City) to your Indie/RTW trip

 - The War Surplus Market is also sometimes known as the American Market, and it specializes in supposed war surplus as well as cheap clothing and electronics.

-You should book a flight into Tan Son Nhat (code: SGN), which is the county's largest airport.
+If flying, you'll be coming into Tan Son Nhat, Vietnam's largest airport.
 Fares tend to be competitive and all major airports in the region have flights into Ho Chi Minh City.
 There is a special bus that will take you cheaply into the city center, but if you are in a hurry you can hire a taxi, although be careful for scams and overcharging.

 Read: Pho 101: A Beginner's Guide to Vietnam's Most Famous Dish.